ipero/week_07_weekend_project/readme.md

 <snippet>
   <content>
 # Interactive Monthly Total Pay App
-TODO: For your weekend challenge, you will need to create an application that records employees along with their salary.
+For this challenge, you will need to create an application that records employees along with their salary.
 We also want to add the salaries up so we know how much we’re spending each month.

 The application should first have an input form that collects: The Employee's First and Last name The Employee's ID Number The Employee's Job Title The Employee's Salary (Yearly)